Our Favorite Black-Owned Businesses on Amazon

 Kiran, a castile soap fan, recommends the Dr. Woods brand of liquid castile soap over some others out there.
 Dr. Woods was founded by Van Woods, son of Sylvia Woods who you may know as the founder of the famous Sylvia’s Restaurant in New York City.
-This cruelty-free brand uses natural ingredients and essential oils in their products.
-A good bet from Dr. Woods is one of their liquid castile soap 3-packs.
-At $12.99, that works out to about $4.33 per 8 oz. bottle and some other well known castile soap brands run up to $7.50 per 8 oz. bottle.
+This cruelty-free brand uses natural ingredients and essential oils in its products.
+A good bet from Dr. Woods is one of their Pure Cleansing Tea Tree Liquid Castile Soap.

 Owned and led by Black women since 2012, The Lip Bar is a vegan and cruelty-free beauty brand.
 Their lipsticks and lip gloss are sold on Amazon and come in a variety of shades to flatter different skin tones.
 The Lip Bar founder, Melissa Butler, started the brand in her kitchen after tiring of the beauty industry’s lack of diversity and inclusion.
 You can find their lipsticks and glosses on Amazon, but check out their website for even more beauty products in a huge selection of colors for all skin tones.